Advanced Millimeter-Wave Radar System for Real-Time Multiple-Human Tracking and Fall Detection: System Evaluation

 \subsection{Human Fall Posture Estimation}

-Fall posture estimation is a crucial step following a successful fall detection, especially for elderly individuals.
+Fall posture estimation is a crucial step following successful fall detection, especially for elderly individuals.
 Knowing the posture during a fall can help healthcare providers assess the severity of the fall and provide appropriate medical intervention.

-We assume that the person remains relatively stationary after falling.
-To determine the posture after a fall, we accumulate point clouds over a period of 30 seconds and analyze the resulting data points.
-As illustrated in Fig.\ref{fig: Evaluation_Fall_Posture}, point clouds from both the top view and side view, as well as camera images, are compared for three different fall scenarios: lying facing up, lying facing sideways, and sitting on the ground.
+We assumed that the person remains relatively stationary after falling.
+To determine the posture after a fall, we accumulated point clouds over a period of 30 s and analyze the resulting data points.
+As illustrated in Figure~\ref{fig: Evaluation_Fall_Posture}, point clouds from both the top view and side view, as well as camera images, were compared for three different fall scenarios: lying facing up, lying facing sideways, and sitting on the ground.

-In the scenario where the person is lying facing up, the top view exhibits the largest reflection area and the lowest gathering of point clouds, occurring approximately 0.25 meters above the ground.
-In the second scenario, where the person is lying facing sideways, the top view shows a narrower area, and the gathering of points occurs at a higher position around 0.5 meters in the side view.
-Finally, in the scenario where the person is sitting on the ground, the top view displays the smallest area, and points gather around 1 meter above the ground, representing the human head.
+In the scenario where the person is lying facing up, the top view exhibits the largest reflection area and the lowest gathering of point clouds, occurring approximately 0.25 m above the ground.
+In the second scenario, where the person is lying facing sideways, the top view shows a narrower area, and the gathering of points occurs at a higher position around 0.5 m in the side view.
+Finally, in the scenario where the person is sitting on the ground, the top view displays the smallest area, and points gather around 1 m above the ground, representing the human head.

-Hence, it is viable to assess and categorize typical human fall postures by analyzing the point clouds collected by mmWave radars.
+Hence, it is viable to assess and categorize typical human fall postures by analyzing the point clouds collected using mmWave radars.
 Further exploration may involve the introduction of additional posture classes and real-time estimation as part of future work.